cuckoosandbox/cuckoo/docs/book/src/usage/utilities.rst

 SMTP Sinkhole
 =============

+.. deprecated:: 2.0-rc2
+    Whether this will be integrated as a Cuckoo App has yet to be determined.

 The smtp_sinkhole.py utility is designed to provide an easy to use SMTP sinkhole to catch all the emails going out of virtual machines network.